Carrot Cake Banana Bread

 If you’re not into the idea of maple cream cheese frosting I have a great substitute – fluffy cream cheese frosting!
 It’s packed with vanilla bean flavor and is super fluffy.

 I also jazzed up the top of the loaf with chopped pecans.
-If you wanted you could use walnuts but I’m partial to pecans.
+You could use walnuts, but I’m partial to pecans.

 In fact, looking for a more traditional recipe?
 Try this super delicious moist banana cake!